Sispheor/piclodio3/README.md

 You can also get the URL from the console of your web browser.
 Look for the URL that consume the most brandwith in the network console.

 Take a look to [internet-radio.com](https://www.internet-radio.com/) for a large selection of web radio sorted by genre.

+## API doc

+You can accees to API doc on the "/redoc" URL.

 ## Timezone